shiwaforce/acnsy/readme.md

-# rAsync - async revisited
+# rAsync - async rethinked

-This module is an extension to the popular async module, providing an easy way to combine serial and parallel task execution.
+This module is a wrapper to the popular async module, providing an easy way to combine serial/waterfall and parallel task execution.
 With this you can define a workflow of function calls using nested arrays.
+It helps to your code keep simple and readable.

 ## Usage

 ```
 var rAsync = require('r-async');
-rAsync(object:[initial data], array:tasks, function:finally);
+rAsync(initialData /* object (optional) */, tasks /* array */, finally /* function */);
 ```

 The `r-async` module gives you a single function, which requires three parameters:

-- **initial data** : *object* (optional) - you can pass initial data to your tasks, this will be passed to the first codes to be executed as parameter
+- **initialData** : *object* (optional) - you can pass initial data to your tasks, this will be passed to the first codes to be executed as parameter (see below)
-- **tasks** : *array* - pass the function calls, that you would like to execute.
-The given calls will execute in series, while nesting further arrays of function calls will alternate between parallel and series execution, as you go more deep in nesting
+- **tasks** : *array* - pass the functions, that you would like to execute.
+The given funcions will execute in series, while nesting further arrays of function calls will alternate between parallel and series execution, as you go more deep in nesting (see the example)
 - **finally** : *function* - pass a function here, which gets executed after the tasks, whether there was any errors or everything run fine

 ## The tasks